Tsatsi/codetoship/posts/how-to-write-better-goals.md

 ---
-title:  How to write better goals.
+title:  How to write better goals
 description: How I will be improving my goals.
 date: 2023-01-10
 tags: